Developer-Plexscape/ol-zoom-level/DEVELOPING.md

 Run `npm start` to start the application.
 You will then be able to access it at http://localhost:4200

-## Building

-To build the application, you will need a Linux environment.
-In case you are in a Windows 10 machine you can install [Ubuntu Bash](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10) alternatively.

-If that is the case consider installing the Node using a [package manager](https://nodejs.org/en/download/package-manager/).

 ## Run tests

 ```sh